CPAN-Security/security.metacpan.org/_blog/2026-01-10-CPANSec-Retrospective-2025.md

 | **2** | CWE-190 | Integer Overflow or Wraparound |
 | **2** | CWE-1287 | Improper Validation of Input Type |

+> [!NOTE]
-> **Note:** 12 other CWE types were recorded with 1 instance each, including Command Injection (CWE-78), Race Conditions (CWE-689), and Timing Discrepancies (CWE-208).
+> 12 other CWE types were recorded with 1 instance each, including Command Injection (CWE-78), Race Conditions (CWE-689), and Timing Discrepancies (CWE-208).

 ### CVE Program Status
 Despite a "funding crisis" earlier this year that threatened the global CVE program, funding was restored and the program is stable.
 This event served as a wake-up call, and plans are underway internationally to ensure the long-term sustainability of the CVE ecosystem.

 ### OSS CNA Users Group
-Members of our team regularly attend the **OSS CNA Users Group** (organized by RedHat) to share insights with other open-source projects and align our processes with industry standards.
+Members of our team regularly attend the **OSS CNA Users Group** (organized by Red Hat) to share insights with other open-source projects and align our processes with industry standards.

+## Security and OSS Sustainability
+Salve has also spent a substantial time on developing a specification for communicating project needs.
+In 2025, this project was accepted to the [EMCA TC54](https://tc54.org/) standardization track, Techincal Committee 4 - [CONTRIBUTING.yaml](https://tc54.org/contributing-yaml/).
+Open Source project sustainability is also a security concern, and this work is taking steps to address some of the long-term communication concerns in this regard.
+Much of this specification has drawn experiences from long-term Open Source contributors, with experiences from a wide and varied selection of communities - including the ones around Perl and CPAN.

+## Join CPANSec!
+And finally, a reminder: CPAN Security Group is a volunteer effort!
+This group's success and capability to respond depends on volunteer efforts by Perl and CPAN experts with a passion for security and sustainability.
+If you are such a person, then [reach out to us](https://security.metacpan.org/#learn-more--contribute)!